 Community Health Cell team member, Rajendran, also imparts life skills to adolescents in the slums.
-World Vision is working in the Rajendra Nagar slum area concentrating on education and vocational training of adolescent girls.
-Identification of children for the life skill education was not difficult there.
+World Vision is working in the Rajendra Nagar slum area mainly concentrating on education and vocational training of adolescent girls.
+Identification of children for the life skill education was not difficult here.

-The life skills were imparted as a part of the tailoring classes the girls attended at school.
+The life skills were imparted as a part of the tailoring class these girls attended at the school.
 The responses to the classes were tremendous, and the outcome of the classes was sometimes unbelievable.